Main Content

 Strategy and Planning for the Dispatch on education, research and innovation (ERI) 2025-2028

-The Coordination of the entire Swiss higher education sector 2025-2028 (Strategic planning, French / German) of swissuniversities, published in 2022, is the contribution of the Swiss higher education institutions to the ERI Dispatch, in which the strategic objectives for the coming period and the the coming period and the financial needs.
+In 2022, swissuniversities published the Coordination of the entire Swiss higher education sector 2025-2028 (Strategic planning, FrenchGerman), which defines the strategic objectives for the coming ERI period and the financial needs of the higher education institutions.

 Switzerland's prosperity and its ability to meet new challenges are closely linked to the quality of its higher education institutions.
 In order to identify current challenges at an early stage - especially those related to demographic developments, the effects of globalisation, health, environmental and economic crises - and to meet them with constructive solutions, higher education institutions must be able to maintain the excellent quality of teaching and the excellence of research and innovation.
 In this vein, they reinforce their indispensable contribution to the social and economic fabric of Switzerland.